echox-js/echox/README.md

 > [!NOTE]
 > Work in progress.
 The APIs are not stable right now.

-The lightweight reactive UI framework for declarative DOM manipulation, alternative to React, Vue and jQuery for small projects.
+A lightweight reactive UI framework for declarative DOM manipulation, alternative to React, Vue and jQuery for small projects.

 ```js
 import {HTML, reactive} from "echox";